dozysun/timeout-timer/README.rst

 Timeout Timer
 ============
-    Add a timeout function to a function or statement and raise a exception if time limit runs out , it support loop nesting when timer worked as loop nesting, if use signal timer, it will fire after the inside signal timer finish the work.
+    Add a timeout function to a function or statement and raise a exception if time limit runs out , it support loop nesting, if use signal timer, outside timer will fired after the inside signal timer finish the work(raise exception or normal finish).

-    Signal timer can only work on main thread, if not use thread timer, thread timer may cost longer time than time out seconds if the timer's sub thread(user's function) is busy in a system call (time.sleep(), socket.accept()...), exception will fired after system call done.
+    Signal timer can only work on main thread, if not on main thread use thread timer, thread timer may cost longer time than time out seconds settled if the timer's sub thread(user's function) is busy in a system call (time.sleep(), socket.accept()...), exception will fired after system call done.

 Usage
 ============